KiranRaghavendra1248/KiranRaghavendra1248/README.md

 <h1 align="left">Hi there 👋</h1>
-<h3 align="left">Hey there!!
+Hey there!!
 I am Kiran Raghavendra, a CS Grad student at University of California, Irvine.
 I am eager to learn and grow in the field of Machine Learning and Software Engineering.
 I am skilled in Software Development, Machine Learning, Computer Vision, and Natural Language Processing.
-Actively looking for Summer 2024 internships in software engineering and machine learning</h3>
+Actively looking for Summer 2024 internships in software engineering and machine learning
 - 🔊 Reach me at kraghav1@uci.edu

 - ⚡ Looking to learn & grow constantly